centrifuge/documentation/docs/use/participate-in-network/index.md

 The term of each council member is determined by the election term duration and the size of the council, which can be changed through governance.
 This means that with an election term duration of 7 days and 7 council members, one council member’s term lasts for 49 days (7x7).

-### RAD Holder Participation
+### CFG Holder Participation

-RAD holders can use their tokens to:
+CFG holders can use their tokens to:

 - Propose a public referendum
 - Prioritize public referenda